-If you live in or near Tacoma, sooner or later you are going to need to head toward a shopping center.
-Whether you're in the market for clothes from a chain store or want something locally made or feel the need to explore some antique stores, Tacoma has got you covered.
-While Tacoma Mall is the biggest shopping center around, the South Sound has other malls within easy driving distance of Tacoma, as well as shopping centers, plazas and some nontraditional places to get your shop on.
+If you live in or near Tacoma, sooner or later, you are going to need to head toward a shopping center.
+Whether you're in the market for clothes from a chain store, want something locally made, or feel the need to explore some antique stores, shopping in Tacoma is easy, and you've got plenty of options.

 Tacoma Mall is the biggest shopping destination in town.
-The mall itself has several department stores, including Nordstrom, Macy’s, JCPenney, Sears and Forever 21, and a full range of smaller stores.
+The mall itself has several department stores, including Nordstrom, Macy’s, JCPenney, and Forever 21, and a full range of smaller stores.

 Location: 4502 S Steele Street, Tacoma, WA

 South Hill Mall is in Puyallup, about seven miles from most parts of Tacoma.
-This mall feels more dated than Tacoma Mall, but usually is much quieter if you prefer to avoid the masses of teenagers that hit Tacoma Mall on a regular basis.
-Puyallup’s mall is anchored by Target, JCPenney, Macy’s, Sears and Dick’s Sporting Goods.
+This mall feels more dated than Tacoma Mall but usually is much quieter if you prefer to avoid the masses of teenagers that hit Tacoma Mall on a regular basis.
+Puyallup’s mall is anchored by Target, JCPenney, Macy’s, and Dick’s Sporting Goods.

-Location: 3500 South Meridian, Puyallup, WA
+Location: 3500 S. Meridian, Puyallup, WA

 The Outlet Collection is refurbished and much more stylish than its predecessor.
 This large outlet mall has one very convenient aspect to it—the mall is in the shape of a circle.
 No matter where you park, one lap around the mall will return you to your starting point.
-The remodel also added an additional pass-through the center of the mall so you can loop back sooner than a full lap.
+There is also an additional pass-through at the center of the mall so you can loop back sooner than a full lap.

-Location: 1101 Outlet Collection Way, Suite 1268, Auburn, WA 98001
+Location: 1101 Outlet Collection Way, Auburn, WA

-Where many moons ago there used to be a Lakewood Mall, there is now the Lakewood Towne Center.
-Unlike the malls, this shopping center has outdoor walkways and is a collection of big box stores (Bed Bath and Beyond, Target, Barnes & Noble and more), smaller stores, restaurants (Old Country Buffet, The Ram and others), grocery stores and some municipal buildings.
+Where many moons ago, in Lakewood, there was a Lakewood Mall, there is now the Lakewood Towne Center.
+Unlike the local malls, this shopping center has outdoor walkways and is a collection of big box stores like Bed Bath & Beyond, Target, Barnes & Noble, and more.
+There are smaller stores, restaurants (Old Country Buffet, The Ram, and others), grocery stores, and some municipal buildings.

-Location: 5731 Main Street SW, Lakewood, WAContinue to 5 of 8 below.
+Location: 5731 Main Street SW, Lakewood, WA

 About 30 minutes south of Tacoma is the Capital Mall in Olympia.
 This mall is about on par with South Hill in size—a bit smaller than malls to the north, but still a good range of stores if you need to buy clothes or get your Christmas shopping done all in one place.

-Location: 625 Black Lake Boulevard, Olympia, WA
+Location: 625 Black Lake Boulevard SW, Olympia, WA

 Location: 1928 S Commons, Federal Way, WA